.. books to increase your Financial IQ

-DISCLOSURE: FOREX IS THE BIGGEST BUSINESS IN THE WORLD THAT YOU KNOW NOTHING ABOUT.
+DISCLOSURE: FX IS THE BIGGEST BUSINESS IN THE WORLD THAT YOU KNOW NOTHING ABOUT.

 BY READING THIS BOOK YOU'LL KNOW MORE THAN A HARVARD MBA.